Personal statement FAQs

 Some people are (wrongly) told that they should try and link each A-level to the course they are applying for.
 Don't do this, instead talk about the subject you are applying for – that is what matters.

 How do I write it for two different courses?

 There’s no easy way to write a personal statement for two totally unrelated courses.
 If the courses are similar you may find you can write a statement relevant to both, without mentioning either subject by name.

 If the courses are completely unrelated, it may be impossible to write for both subjects without your personal statement sounding vague and unfocused.
 Instead you will need to concentrate on just one subject and just ignore the other – it sometimes works!

 What are admissions tutors looking for?

-Remember ,most universities and departments now publish information on applying, and writing personal statements, so surfing the subject section of their website might list more specific information on exactly what they’re looking for.
-If in doubt google the name of the university, the subject/course and admissions statement.
+Remember, most universities and departments now publish information on applications and writing personal statements, so reading the subject section of their website might list more specific information on exactly what they’re looking for.
+If in doubt, google the name of the university along with the subject/course and admissions statement.

 What happens if I lie on the personal statement?